tonidezman/railscast_downloader/README.md

 2. You need to have Firefox installed.

-3. Open terminal:
+3. Open the terminal:
-- install ruby 2.6.1 or just change latest ruby version in the Gem file
+- install ruby 2.6.1 or change ruby ruby version in the Gem file to the latest Ruby version
-- install all the gems/packages with
+- install all the dependencies by running
 ```bash
 $ bundle install
 ```